eeskin/CM122_starter_code/HP1/hp1.md

 ## Dependencies

-The starter code for project 1uses the `numpy` library, which can be installed in your local environment using
+The starter code for project 1 uses the `numpy` library, which can be installed in your local environment using
 ```
 conda install numpy
 ```